MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow.md

    ![Dialog box.](media\design-flow\build-desktop-flow-dialog.png)

 1. A message from the browser may appear, asking whether to allow flow.microsoft.com to open an application.
-Allow this action to continue to Power Automate Desktop.
+Allow this action to continue to Power Automate for desktop.

    ![browser open application.](media\design-flow\browser-open-application.png)

-1. In Power Automate Desktop, open the Variables pane, select **+** and select **Input** to add a new input variable.
+1. In Power Automate for desktop, open the Variables pane, select **+** and select **Input** to add a new input variable.

    ![add new input variable.](media\design-flow\add-new-input-variable.png)